subhylahiri/numpy_linalg_extras/README.md

     Does not actually invert the matrix unless it is explicitly called.
     Other operations, such as addition are not defined.
-This object contains a reference to the original array, so in place modifications of an `invarray` object will affect the original `lnarray` object.
+This object contains a reference to the original array, so in place modifications of an `invarray` object will affect the original `lnarray` object and vice-versa.
     I think it is best not to store these objects in variables, and call on `lnarray.inv` on the rhs instead.
 * `pinvarray`: